 A: After much thought, we decided that making the documentary would leave a bigger impact on a larger audience.
 By creating a documentary, we wanted to show the world that this is an issue that needs to be brought to its attention.
-We come from a "woke" liberal bubble in Los Angeles and considered ourselves well informed, yet we had never even considered the inherent risks of period poverty, in our own backyard, as well as around the world.
+We came from a privileged background in Los Angeles and considered ourselves well-informed, yet we had never considered the inherent risks of period poverty in our own backyard, as well as around the world.
 We wanted to shatter the harmful silence that prevented these discussions.
+We also wanted to develop a strong relationship with Action India and the women in Kathikhera, and since the making of the film, we have continued to implement programs with Action India.